Applies to: Clarett Thunderbolt Range

 Thunderbolt 3 host computers

 While, in theory, all Thunderbolt 3 systems should work the same from our testing we have found that this is not always the case.
-We’ve therefore qualified some Thunderbolt 3 systems as working correctly – you can find more information about which systems we’ve tested and can therefore recommend, as well as a link to the correct page on our beta site so that you can install the latest driver in this article.
+We’ve qualified some Thunderbolt 3 systems as working correctly – you can find more information about which systems we’ve tested and can recommend in this article.

-Although we would like to, it is impossible for us to test every Thunderbolt-equipped PC in the field.
-We can only guarantee performance on machines that we have tested - your mileage may vary with non-qualified systems and our support team may not be able to assist you if you’re attempting to use a system we’ve not tested as working (though we'll do our best!).
+Although we would like to, it is impossible for us to test every Thunderbolt-equipped PC.
+We can only guarantee performance on machines we have tested - compatibility may vary with nonqualified systems.
+Our support team may not be able to assist you if you’re attempting to use a system we’ve not tested as working (though we'll do our best!).

 Thunderbolt 1 and 2 host computers